 We generally do not cover: Pop-punk ( to clarify, music for fans of Paramore, Panic!
 At The Disco, Fall Out Boy, Green Day, Funeral For A Friend…), metal, folk, country, commercial pop… But anything other than that is a go.

-E-mail enquiries and submissions must be sent to firstname.lastname@example.org or email@example.com or you can also submit to us via SubmitHub (response guaranteed) to be seriously considered.
+E-mail enquiries and submissions must be sent to firstname.lastname@example.org or email@example.com (response not guaranteed) or you can also submit to us via SubmitHub (response guaranteed) to be seriously considered.
 Any requests sent via social media will be deleted.

 Want to submit a feedback request?
 You can also find us on HumanHuman!